ManishMV/DataAnalytics-Learnings/README.md

-# Kaggle-DataAnalytics
+# Works on Data Analytics
-My projects on Data Analysis done on Kaggle
+These are some of the basic projects I have worked on while learning various libraries of python such as NumPy, Pandas, Matplotlib etc.